zainmehdi/UR-Simulation-in-Unity-Hardware-in-the-loop-Animation-of-Real-Robot/README.md

   ![capture](NetworkAdapter.PNG)

-- Open network adapter's properties in Windows and set static ip address as follows:
+- Open network adapter's properties in Windows and set static ip address of VMnet8 adapter.
+In my case it was
-  Check ipv4 address of guest in vmware using ifconfig.

-  ![capture](guestIP.PNG)

-  In my case it was "192.168.102.128".
+ "192.168.102.128".
 I set ip of VMnet8 as "192.168.102.1" with same subnet mask.
 This will be the IP of your server.

+- Check ipv4 address of guest in vmware using ifconfig.

+  ![capture](guestIP.PNG)

 - Open URsim10/URsim5 and check robots network setting in "Setup Robot" -> Network.
 Choose DHCP.
 It will assign the same ip address to
   the robot as that of guest (192.168.102.128) in my case.